Sharing content from WWF

 Please do not use any text selectively in order to misrepresent WWF's position.
 Legal action may be taken if this occurs.

 IMPORTANT: All images on this site do not fall under the 2 licenses above.
 You will need special and express permission.
-Contact Chelsea White at email@example.com and include the credit line and the image you are interested in using.
+Contact us at firstname.lastname@example.org and include the credit line and the image you are interested in using.

 Accuracy of information